 Research output: Contribution to journal › Article › Academic › peer-review

-Recently, N-(4-18F-fluorobenzoyl)-interleukin-2 (18F-FB-IL2) was introduced as PET tracer for T-cell imaging.
+Recently, N-(4-18F-fluorobenzoyl)-interleukin-2 (18F-FB-IL2) was introduced as a PET tracer for T cell imaging.
 However, production is complex and time-consuming.
-Therefore, we developed two radiolabeled interleukin-2 (IL-2) variants, namely aluminum 18F-fluoride-(restrained complexing agent)-IL-2 (18F-AlF-RESCA-IL2) and 68Ga-gallium-(1,4,7-triazacyclononane-4,7-diacetic acid-1-glutaric acid)-IL-2 (68Ga-Ga-NODAGA-IL2) and compared their in-vitro and in-vivo characteristics with 18F-FB-IL2.
-Methods: Radiolabeling of 18F-AlF-RESCA-IL2 and 68Ga-Ga-NODAGA-IL2 was optimized and stability was evaluated in human serum.
+Therefore, we developed 2 radiolabeled IL2 variants, namely aluminum 18F-fluoride-(restrained complexing agent)-IL2 (18F-AlF-RESCA-IL2) and 68Ga-gallium-(1,4,7-triazacyclononane-4,7-diacetic acid-1-glutaric acid)-IL2 (68Ga-Ga-NODAGA-IL2), and compared their in vitro and in vivo characteristics with 18F-FB-IL2.
+Methods: Radiolabeling of 18F-AlF-RESCA-IL2 and 68Ga-Ga-NODAGA-IL2 was optimized, and stability was evaluated in human serum.
 Receptor binding was studied with activated human peripheral blood mononuclear cells (hPBMCs).
-Ex-vivo tracer biodistribution in immunocompetent BALB/cOlaHsd (BALB/c) mice was performed at 15, 60 and 90 min after tracer injection.
-In-vivo binding characteristics were studied in severe combined immune-deficient (SCID) mice inoculated with activated hPBMCs in Matrigel.
-Tracer was injected 15 min after hPBMCs inoculation and a 60-min dynamic PET scan was acquired, followed by ex-vivo biodistribution studies.
-Specific uptake was determined by co-injection of tracer with unlabeled IL2 and by evaluating uptake in a control group inoculated with Matrigel only.
-Results:68Ga-Ga-NODAGA-IL2 and 18F-AlF-RESCA-IL2 were produced with radiochemical purity >95% and radiochemical yield of 13.1±4.7% and 2.4±1.6% within 60 and 90 min, respectively.
-Both tracers were stable in serum, with >90% being intact tracer after 1h.
-In-vitro, both tracers displayed preferential binding to activated hPBMCs.
-Ex-vivo biodistribution studies in BALB/c mice showed higher uptake of 18F-AlF-RESCA-IL2 than 18F-FB-IL2 in liver, kidney, spleen, bone and bone marrow.
+Ex vivo tracer biodistribution in immunocompetent BALB/cOlaHsd (BALB/c) mice was performed at 15, 60, and 90 min after tracer injection.
+In vivo binding characteristics were studied in severe combined immunodeficient (SCID) mice inoculated with activated hPBMCs in Matrigel.
+Tracer was injected 15 min after hPBMC inoculation, and a 60-min dynamic PET scan was acquired, followed by ex vivo biodistribution studies.
+Specific uptake was determined by coinjection of tracer with unlabeled IL2 and by evaluating uptake in a control group inoculated with Matrigel only.
+Results:68Ga-Ga-NODAGA-IL2 and 18F-AlF-RESCA-IL2 were produced with radiochemical purity of more than 95% and radiochemical yield of 13.1% ± 4.7% and 2.4% ± 1.6% within 60 and 90 min, respectively.
+Both tracers were stable in serum, with more than 90% being intact tracer after 1 h.
+In vitro, both tracers displayed preferential binding to activated hPBMCs.
+Ex vivo biodistribution studies on BALB/c mice showed higher uptake of 18F-AlF-RESCA-IL2 than of 18F-FB-IL2 in liver, kidney, spleen, bone, and bone marrow.
 68Ga-Ga-NODAGA-IL2 uptake in liver and kidney was higher than 18F-FB-IL2 uptake.
-In-vivo, all tracers revealed uptake in activated hPBMCs in SCID mice.
-Low uptake was seen after a blocking dose of IL2 or in the Matrigel control group.
-In addition, 18F-AlF-RESCA-IL2 yielded highest contrast PET images of target lymph nodes.
-Conclusion: Production of 18F-AlF-RESCA-IL2 and 68Ga-Ga-NODAGA-IL2 is simpler and faster than 18F-FB-IL2.
-Both tracers showed good in-vitro and in-vivo characteristics with high uptake in lymphoid tissue and hPBMC xenografts.
+In vivo, all tracers revealed uptake in activated hPBMCs in SCID mice.
+Low uptake was seen after a blocking dose of IL2 and in the Matrigel control group.
+In addition, 18F-AlF-RESCA-IL2 yielded the highest-contrast PET images of target lymph nodes.
+Conclusion: Production of 18F-AlF-RESCA-IL2 and 68Ga-Ga-NODAGA-IL2 is simpler and faster than that of 18F-FB-IL2.
+Both tracers showed good in vitro and in vivo characteristics, with high uptake in lymphoid tissue and hPBMC xenografts.

 |Journal||Journal of Nuclear Medicine|